aaronallen8455/auto-split/README.md

-Known issues:
+Known caveats:
-- Does not work well with view patterns
+- Does not play well with view patterns
-- Using SPLIT will add patterns for _all_ missing cases, not just the point where SPLIT is used
+- Using SPLIT in pattern match will insert patterns for _all_ missing cases.
+It doesn't restrict to the position where SPLIT is used.